dydxprotocol/v4-documentation/pages/index.md

 # Introduction

 Welcome to the dYdX Chain documentation hub!
-This is the source of truth for documentation related to v4 software (the ”dYdX Chain”). 🦔 💜
+This is the source of truth for documentation related to v4 software (the dYdX Chain).

 ## About dYdX